Akeem1955/printf/README.md

 Handle the following custom conversion specifier:

 * S : prints the string.
 * Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by the ASCII code value in hexadecimal (upper case - always 2 characters)

+Handle the following flag characters for non-custom conversion specifiers:

+* +
+* space
+* #